BluGhostYT/techio-kotlin-starter-pack/parts/1_basics.md

 // }
 ```

-Here is a more interesting part.
-You may be able to invoke piece of code inside a template, avoiding lots of
+Here is a more interesting part: You are able to invoke pieces of code inside a template, avoiding lots of
 boilerplate code.

 >String manipulation